 Transportation of Building Materials

-Construction materials come in a variety of forms as bulk goods.
+Construction materials come in various forms as bulk goods.
 Instead of small individual packaging, bulk refers to things purchased in larger quantities.
 Bulk materials include building insulation, frame lumber, and aggregates for concrete mixing.

-Construction equipment and bulk goods are frequently transported in specialized trailers like bins and B-Train trailers covered in tarps.
+Construction equipment and bulk goods are frequently shifted in specialized trailers like bins and B-Train trailers covered in tarps.
 Bulk shipping containers can also be used with multimodal rail and road services.

 On construction sites, handling big goods can provide unique difficulties for suppliers, shippers, and receivers.